Question

 Resume Experts • 10+ Years Experience

-The word "simplified" describes making something easier to understand or use.
-While this shows problem-solving ability, it can sound passive and doesn't fully capture the strategic thinking and impact behind your work.
+The word "simplified" describes making something easier or less complex.
+While this shows you can improve processes, it's often too passive and doesn't capture the full scope of your achievements.

 Better Alternatives to Use Instead